American Virtual Cloud Technologies Inc. (AVCT) can excel with these strategies

-American Virtual Cloud Technologies Inc. (NASDAQ:AVCT) closed Monday at $0.19 per share, down from $0.20 a day earlier.
-While American Virtual Cloud Technologies Inc. has underperformed by -5.78%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, AVCT fell by -96.00%, with highs and lows ranging from $4.97 to $0.19, whereas the simple moving average fell by -83.18% in the last 200 days.
+The share price of American Virtual Cloud Technologies Inc. (NASDAQ:AVCT) fell to $0.17 per share on Friday from $0.18.
+While American Virtual Cloud Technologies Inc. has underperformed by -3.92%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, AVCT fell by -96.28%, with highs and lows ranging from $4.97 to $0.17, whereas the simple moving average fell by -84.06% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now